eslint-functional/eslint-plugin-functional/docs/rules/no-this-expressions.md

 ## Rule Details

-This rule is companion rule to the [no-classes](./no-classes.md) rule.
+This rule is a companion rule to the [no-classes](./no-classes.md) rule.
 See the its docs for more info.

 ### ❌ Incorrect